Sobhan Mohmand, Career Expert 5 January 2023

-Whenever we are asked about the issue of nationality, our response is typically along the lines of this: in most circumstance, you should not include your nationality on your CV.
-It is not a legal requirement nor is it something that the recruiter is terribly interested in.
+The answer is, no, in most circumstances, you should not include your nationality on your CV.
+It is not a legal requirement nor is it something that the recruiter is interested in immediately upon receiving your CV.

 1. EU Nationals

 If your background and experience are predominantly from another country, it may be helpful to state your citizenship/work status.
 This will help the employer know whether you are immediately available to work.

 Rachel Bishop-Firth, an experienced recruiter and personnel manager, writes in The Ultimate CV: Win Senior Managerial Positions with an Outstanding Resume (pg.94):

 “If you are a foreign national but have a work permit or do not need a permit to work in this country, make a brief note of this fact.
 If you have been living in this country for a number of years it can be helpful to state this, as it indicates a familiarity with the culture and language.”

 EU citizens can live and work in the UK but need to apply under the Skilled Worker Visa or EU Settlement Scheme (EUSS).
 You could mention your nationality alongside the name of the scheme under which you have the right to live and work in the United Kingdom.

 It is recommended for non-EU Nationals, often students who are restricted on the number of hours they are allowed to work, clearly state their eligibility for employment in the UK.